maxgallo/dotfiles/README.md

 ./iterm.sh      # iTerm2 with custom profiles
 ./karabiner.sh  # Keys Remap using Karabiner
 ./yarn.sh       # Install yarn global dependencies
+./powerline.sh  # Install powerline-go and use it in fish

 cd more